Do you want to choose the perfect theme for your site? Here are a few things to consider while choosing the perfect theme for your WordPress site.

 However, when online it can feel like an eternity.
 That’s why you should be especially selective when choosing a WordPress theme for your site.
 Many problems with load speed will vanish once you pick a well-coded, clean template and dedicated plugins created to speed up your site.

 While mobile traffic varies between industries, most reports seem to agree that, on average, about 30% of all website visits now come from mobile and tablet devices.

 Regardless of the exact ratios, there’s no excuse to use anything but a responsive theme.

 Thankfully, virtually all reputable themes are mobile-friendly out of the box, so the lack of responsiveness in a theme is really a red flag.
 Most theme vendors allow you to filter out themes that are not responsive.

-5. Updates.
 WordPress themes require regular maintenance so that they will continue to function properly as the platform undergoes updates and changes.
 Before making a purchase, look at when the theme was last updated and if comments are responded to in a timely manner.
-If the last updated was in November of 2006, you’re going to be better off choosing a different theme that receives more frequent attention from the developer.
+If the last update was in November of 2010, you’re going to be better off choosing a different theme that receives more frequent attention from the developer.
 Themes that offer support are also helpful in case you stumble across issues that you cannot resolve on your own.

-Navigation.
 You should never ignore usability.
 You have to make sure that your website will be easy to navigate and pretty simple.
 Always choose a theme with fully responsive and accessible navigation menus.
-Make sure that the website navigation is straight forward and it has SEO-friendly information architecture.
+Make sure that the website navigation is straightforward and it has SEO-friendly information architecture.